 Others are created and shared by independent WordPress users with experience in coding and web development, and a large number of tutorials are available to teach anyone how to make a plugin to address a particular unique need.

 Before installing any plugins, you should do some homework to be sure the plugin vendor is reputable and trustworthy.
-As WordPress designers often say, whatever your site might need, there’s a plugin for that—and many of them are safe, secure, and entirely free.
+WordPress designers often say that whatever your site needs, there’s a plugin for that—and many of them are safe, secure, and entirely free.

-Always remember to check the browser compatibility, ratings and reviews, and the latest updates on before you install any plugins on your site.
-The power of WordPress gives you the ability to select any combination of plugins you need for your site.
+Always check the browser compatibility, ratings and reviews, and the latest updates before installing any plugins on your site.
+WordPress’s power allows you to select any combination of plugins you need for your site.

 Check out the plugin directory on WordPress.Org for an array of plugins to install today!